GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 * 3-ways (a.k.a. staircase),
 * multiPole (independent or as an option to other switches?).

+Classes implemented:
+DbncdMPBttn: The MPB debounced, debounce time configurable from 20 milisecs up, the ON signal is true from the programmed debounce time setted up to the MPB release.

+DbncdDlydMPBttn: Identical to the DbncdMPBttn, but an adittional parameter is included for a delay adition from the debounce time and before the ON signal is raised.
+If the MPB is released before the delay time exhaustion the ON signal will never be rised.

+LtchMPBttn: Similar to the DbncdDlydMPBttn but after a validated press the ON signal is kept raised until a second validated press is received.

 The master idea is to poll a MPB object instead of a physical pin, even using the physical pinNumber transparently.
 Polling the object will return a clean signal from a MPB debounced, delay corrected, simulating button press and button release for the MPB to act as different kind of physical switches.
 The Off/On status of the switch will be updated and logically calculated by a timer triggered callback (FreeRTOS).